Ewicks/advanced-banking-system-proj-3/README.md

 - Used to validate python code

 10. [Colorama](https://pypi.org/project/colorama/)
-- This Libary is used to color text when the code is run in the terminal.
+- This Library is used to color text when the code is run in the terminal.

 11. [PromptToolkit](https://python-prompt-toolkit.readthedocs.io/en/master/)
 - I used this library to create a auto type automation function, which gives the user a drop-down menu of what coins they can select based on what they have started typing.